AgentschapPlantentuinMeise/Mapping-taxonomists/README.md

 > GBIF Secretariat (2023).
 GBIF Backbone Taxonomy.
 Checklist dataset https://doi.org/10.15468/39omei accessed via GBIF.org on 2024-08-14.

-You may also need to install SPARQLWrapper, and fiona to your Python installation.
+You may also need to install SPARQLWrapper, geopandas and fiona to your Python installation.

 i.e. using `pip install SPARQLWrapper`